 If your New Year’s resolution is to learn a new skill or hobby, well North Carolina’s Brunswick Islands is the place for you.
 Whether you are looking to pick up a new sport or improve on a coastal classic, the Brunswick Islands has it all.

 Let’s say your resolution is to take a few strokes off your golf game.
-With over 30 premier golf courses and countless helpful golf pros, you will be playing like a pro in no time.
+With over 30 unforgettable golf courses and countless helpful golf pros, you will be playing like a pro in no time.
 Or if golf isn’t your thing, try picking up a fishing pole and casting a line.
 From a boat, shore or pier, you are bound to catch not only dinner, but a love of the craft.

 Don’t let the fear of breaking your New Year’s resolutions stop you from taking a beach vacation!
 Not only do the Brunswick Islands allow for you to participate in your resolutions, but they let you thrive at them.
 For more information on the Brunswick Islands, check out www.ncbrunswick.com.